waltzaround/Matter-VR/README.md

 ##Setup Instructions

 Make sure you are running Unity `5.3.4` as this is the most compatible version with this project to date.

+###Dependencies

+- An Oculus Rift DK2 headset and the [requisite runtime](https://developer.oculus.com/downloads/)
+- A Leap Motion Sensor with the [requisite runtime](https://developer.leapmotion.com/get-started)
+- An install of the [Unity Game Engine](https://unity3d.com/get-unity/download)

 ##Instructions